ameistad/haloy/README.md

 #### Environment Variables

-Environment variables can be configured in two ways:
+Environment variables can be configured in multiple ways:

 **1. Plain text values:**
 ```yaml